GiulioCusenza/KWICSearcher/README.md

 # KWIC Searcher

-This Java software offers a graphical user interface to search and visualise keywords in local documents and online web pages based on their word form, lemma or [POS tag](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html):
+This Java software provides a graphical user interface to search and visualise keywords in local documents and online web pages based on their word form, lemma or [POS tag](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html):

 ![View of the GUI](images/KWICSearcherGUI.png)